-- 3.19 You must comply with rulings by the chair at Council and committee meetings or other proceedings of the Council unless a motion dissenting from the ruling is passed. - 3.20 You must not engage in bullying behaviour (as defined under this Part) towards the chair, other Council Officials or any members of the public present during Council or committee meetings or other proceedings of the Council (such as, but not limited to, workshops and briefing sessions). - 3.21 You must not engage in conduct that disrupts Council or committee meetings or other proceedings of the Council (such as, but not limited to, workshops and briefing sessions), or that would otherwise be inconsistent with the orderly conduct of meetings. - 3.22 If you are a Councillor, you must not engage in any acts of disorder or other conduct that is intended to prevent the proper or effective functioning of the Council, or of a committee of the Council.
-Without limiting this clause, you must not: - a) leave a meeting of the Council or a committee for the purposes of depriving the meeting of a quorum, or - b) submit a rescission motion with respect to a decision for the purposes of voting against it to prevent another Councillor from submitting a rescission motion with respect to the same decision, or - c) deliberately seek to impede the consideration of business at a meeting.
+- 3.19 Councillors must comply with rulings by the Chairperson at Council and Committee meetings unless a motion dissenting from the ruling is passed. - 3.20 Council officials must not engage in bullying behaviour (as defined under this Part)

+towards the Chairperson, other Council officials or any members of the public present during Council or Council committee meetings or other proceedings of Council (such as, but not limited to, workshops and briefing sessions).

+- 3.21 Council officials must not engage in conduct that disrupts Council or Council committee meetings or other proceedings of Council (such as, but not limited to, workshops and briefing sessions), or that would otherwise be inconsistent with the orderly conduct of meetings. - 3.22 Councillors must not engage in any acts of disorder or other conduct that is intended to prevent the proper or effective functioning of Council, or of a Council committee.
+Without limiting this clause, councillors must not: - a) leave a meeting of Council or a Council committee for the purposes of depriving the meeting of a quorum, or - b) submit a rescission motion with respect to a decision for the purposes of voting against it to prevent another councillor from submitting a rescission motion with respect to the same decision, or - c) deliberately seek to impede the consideration of business at a meeting.